-🎾 World-class tennis returns to West Kensington for the cinch Championships taking place all this week at The Queen’s Club.
-Ticket information below.
+🎾 World-class tennis returns to West Kensington for the 2024 cinch Championships hosted by The Queen’s Club.

 🚊 🚗 Travel tips: The tournament has two designated entrances: Palliser Road Entrance Postcode – W14 9EQ & Perham Road Entrance Postcode – W14 9SP.
 Centre Court ticket holders in blocks 19 to 25 must use the Perham Road Entrance to access the grounds.
 All other ticket holders must access via the Palliser Road Entrance.

-Public transport is recommended as no parking is available onsite at the Queen’s Club Championships.
 The nearest station – Baron’s Court on the London Underground (District and Piccadilly lines) is just 100 metres away.
 There are numerous local bus routes.
-Visit this Travel & parking tournament guide for more information.
+There is no parking is available onsite at the Queen’s Club Championships.
+Visit this Travel & parking tournament guide for more travel information.

-About the Championships: Played annually in the UK the Queen’s Club Championships – currently known as cinch Championships – is one of the longest-running tennis tournaments on the ATP World Tour.
-With more than a century of history and a roll of honour that features the names Rod Laver, John McEnroe, Boris Becker, Rafael Nadal and Andy Murray, it is the jewel in the crown of the grass court season in the lead-up to Wimbledon.
+Played annually in the UK the Queen’s Club Championships – currently known as cinch Championships – is one of the longest-running tennis tournaments on the ATP World Tour.
+With more than a century of history it is a jewel in the crown of the grass court season in the lead-up to Wimbledon.
+The championship roll of honour features the names Rod Laver, John McEnroe, Boris Becker, Rafael Nadal and Andy Murray,

-The Queen’s Club Championships has been staged at The Queen’s Club since 1890.
-The tournament was initially held at Stamford Bridge, home of Chelsea football club, between 1884 and 1889 before moving to The Queen’s Club in 1890.
+The Queen’s Club Championships took place at Stamford Bridge, home of Chelsea football club, between 1884 and 1889.
+They moved to The Queen’s Club in 1890.